 Many school-issued Chromebooks are managed by the school's IT department through a tool called a "proxy."
 This tool will force all Internet activity from the Chromebook to funnel through a secure connection to the school's systems, even when used outside of the school.
 If this is how your Chromebook is set up, Circle's tracking processes may not work properly, and you might not be able to install and setup the Circle app.

 Here are some issues you may encounter and tips for making the most of Circle when a proxy is in place:

 - Filters, Usage, and History will not work properly with a Chromebook proxy.

 - Time Limits will work partially with a proxy.
 We recommend continuing to use the Daily Time Limit to manage online time spent on the Chromebook.

-- Pause, Bedtime, and Off Times can be used without interruption, even when a proxy is in use.
+- Pause, Bedtime, and Focus Time can be used without interruption, even when a proxy is in use.